MurphyPone/murphypone.github.io/src/content/reasonable-judging.md

 =COUNTIF(IMPORTRANGE("<SHEET_URL>", "A2:A"), ">=0")
 ```

 You should be prompted to _allow access_ to the sheet.
-If you don't see a prompt, try removing the enclosing `=COUNTIF()` command momentarily.
+If you don't see a prompt, try removing the enclosing `=COUNTIF()` command momentarily so that the `=IMPORTRANGE` command is the outermost instruction, then re-adding the `COUNTIF` command once you've accepted the dialogue box that should pop up to allow sharing access between the Master sheet and that individual judge's rubric sheet..

 ![](/images/judging-1.png)

 This gives us a useful completion metric for each judge by counting how many rows in their personal rubric sheet have non-zero scores.
-Here we can see that Judges A and C have filled out some scores (although damning) for all their assignments as reflected by the completion bar, thanks Judges A and C!
+Here we can see that Judges A and C have filled out some scores in their individual rubrics (although damning) for all their assignments as reflected by the completion bar, thanks Judges A and C!

 ### Individual Rubrics

 On the matter of **individual rubrics** you'll also find several other spreadsheets in the shared folder; one for each judge.
-This is a place for judges to cast keep track of their project scores.
-The axes of criteria are arbitrary, but it's recommended that you calibrate your judges with some examples of what a 10/10 in $XYZ$ category means versus, say, a 2/10.
+This is a place for judges to cast their absolute project scores.

 Once judges receive project range assignments, they ought to copy columns A, B, and C from the **Stack Judging** tab into the same columns within their personal rubric (or, you can do this for them if you have the bandwidth).

+The axes of criteria are arbitrary, but it's recommended that you calibrate your judges with some examples of what a 10/10 in $XYZ$ category means versus, say, a 2/10.
 Similarly to Gavel, _we don't actually care at all_ what the absolute scores judges ascribe to their assigned projects are– only the relative orderings of projects in their batches.

 ![](/images/judging-2.png)